 What to Wear in Egypt

 One of my top travel Egypt tips is to dress appropriately.
 It gets HOT in Egypt, especially the further south you go.
 Peak tourist season in Egypt runs from mid-October to May, during winter and spring.
 You’ll constantly seek heat relief if you visit in the summer (June – September).

-We visited in mid-October and while Cairo and the Red Sea were fairly comfortable, once we got to Luxor it was stifling hot until we departed Egypt.
+We visited in mid-October, and while Cairo and the Red Sea were fairly comfortable, once we got to Luxor, it was stifling hot until we departed Egypt.
 Our days started around 4:30 am so that we would sightsee before the heat of the day at noon.
 We generally stayed in the shade or AC from 12-4, and then ventured back out again in the evening.

 Best Things to do in Egypt Map